-- 0.25% of the sum of the pool balance and the amount, if any, on deposit in the add-on consolidation loan account (excluding any amounts in such account that will become available funds on the next distribution date), each as of the end of the related collection period; and - \$4,524,085.
+- 0.25% of the sum of the pool balance and the amount, if any, on deposit in the add-on consolidation loan account (excluding any amounts in such account that will become available funds on the next distribution date), each as of the end of the related collection period; and - \$2,261,609.

-A collection period is the threemonth period ending on the last day of March, June, September and December, in each case for the distribution date in the following month.
-However, the first collection period will be the period from the closing date through December 31, 2006.
+A collection period is the threemonth period ending on the last day of March, June, September or December, in each case for the distribution date in the following month.
+However, the first collection period will be the period from the closing date through September 30, 2006.

 The specified reserve account balance will be subject to adjustment as described in this prospectus supplement.
 In no event will it exceed the outstanding balance of the notes.

-The reserve account will be available on each distribution date to cover any shortfalls in payments of the primary servicing fee, the administration fee, the class A noteholders' interest distribution amount and the class B noteholders' interest distribution amount.
+The reserve account will be available on each distribution date to cover any shortfalls in payments of the primary servicing fee, the administration fee, the class A noteholders' interest distribution amount, the class B noteholders'